AmnisIO/AmnisIO/README.md

 * Work not yet started

 ## Contributing
 With such a lofty goal, we will need all the help we can get.
-However, at the moment, we are in a ver nascent phase and it would take us some time to set up some guidelines towards contribution, etc. Please feel free to open up issues on this repo till then.
+However, at the moment, we are in a very nascent stage and it would take us some time to set up some guidelines towards contribution, etc. Please feel free to open up issues on this repo till then.